aiidateam/aiida-core/docs/source/verdi/verdi_user_guide.rst

     Usage:  [OPTIONS] [--] [ARCHIVES]...

-      Import one or multiple exported AiiDA archives
+      Import one or multiple export archives.

       The ARCHIVES can be specified by their relative or absolute file path, or their HTTP URL.